Ana06/git-cop/README.md

 following prefixes:

 - *Fix* - Existing code that has been fixed.
-- *Remove* - Code that was once added and is now removed.
 - *Add* - New code that is an enhancement, feature, etc.
+- *Change* - Something got changed.
 - *Update* - Existing code that has been modified.
+- *Remove* - Code that was once added and is now removed.
 - *Refactor* - Existing code that has been cleaned up and does not change functionality.
+- *Enable* - Enable a configuration option, such as a [Rubocop](https://github.com/bbatsov/rubocop) cop or a [HAML-Lint](https://github.com/brigade/haml-lint) linter.
+- *Disable* - Disable a configuration option, such as a [Rubocop](https://github.com/bbatsov/rubocop) cop or a [HAML-Lint](https://github.com/brigade/haml-lint) linter

 In practice, using a prefix other than what has been detailed above to explain *what* is being committed is never needed.
 This whitelist is not only short and easy to remember but also has the